wp-plugins/nextgen-facebook/readme.txt

 <meta property="og:url" content="http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/" />
 <!-- NextGEN Facebook Open Graph Meta Tags END -->
 `

-NextGEN Facebook Open Graph (NGFB) is being actively developed and supported.
-You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
-If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).

-== Installation ==

-*Using the WordPress Dashboard*

-1. Login to your weblog
-1. Go to Plugins
-1. Select Add New
-1. Search for *NextGEN Facebook Open Graph*
-1. Select Install
-1. Select Install Now
-1. Select Activate Plugin

-*Manual*

-1. Download and unzip the plugin
-1. Upload the entire nextgen-facebook/ folder to the /wp-content/plugins/ directory
-1. Activate the plugin through the Plugins menu in WordPress

-Once activated, you don't have to configure any settings for NGFB to automatically start adding Open Graph meta tags to your pages.

-Some plugin options are available under the *Settings / NextGEN Facebook* admin menu to select a default image, include social buttons in your content, change the shared thumbnail image size, etc.

-== Frequently Asked Questions ==

 = Q. Why doesn't Facebook show my (current) Open Graph image? =